Prosperity

 Here is an example of progress in India:

 In the lecture I included some data on the long term declines in violence.
-You can see more about this in Steven Pinker’s Enlightenment Now, but one common rejoinder is US gun crime.
-According to this article by Pew Research, gun murder has increased in recent years, but are still below their 1968 values.
+You can see more about this in Steven Pinker’s Enlightenment Now, but one common rejoinder is US gun crime – around 45,000 Americans die each year due to firearms (see Johns Hopkins Annual Gun Violence Data.)
+According to this article by Pew Research, gun murder rates have increased in recent years, but are still below their 1968 values.

 Learning Objectives: Understand the empirical evidence around economic growth and globalisation